Are you worried that you could have cataracts? You’re not alone.

 Who is a Good Candidate for Cataract Surgery?

 If you’ve been diagnosed with cataracts and are in good health, you’re probably a cataract surgery candidate.
-Although you may have cataracts, that doesn’t always mean that you need to have cataract surgery right away.
+Although you may have cataracts, that doesn’t always mean that you need to have cataract surgery at our Dallas-Fort Worth eye clinic right away.

 Unless your cataracts make it impossible to live your life and complete daily activities, you may not need to have cataract surgery yet.
 This includes things like cooking, getting around your home, and doing laundry.